Usagino/feature_is_STANDART/README.md

 ---
 ## Assignment

+Hello, i'm yuki.
-Tomidokoro's assignment
+Tomidokoro's assignment.

-Make web site dealing with features of existing magazines
+Make web site dealing with features of existing magazines.

 The sticking point was made by css animation of the lower carousel.